lonalore/google_analytics/README.md

 - Selectively track/exclude certain users, user classes and pages
 - Monitor what type of links are tracked (downloads, outgoing and mailto)
 - Monitor what files are downloaded from your pages
-- Custom dimensions and metrics support with tokens
+- Custom dimensions and metrics support
 - Custom code snippets
 - AdSense support
 - Demographics and Interests support (formerly known as DoubleClick remarketing support)